PCW-Net: Pyramid Combination and Warping Cost Volume for Stereo Matching: Related Work

 \section{Related Work}

-\textbf{End-to-end deep stereo matching without refinement:} Estimating depth from a rectified image pair is a classical problem which has been studied for decades.
-DispNet \cite{dispnet} is a real breakthrough which first proposes to construct a correlation cost volume and directly regresses the disparity map in an end-to-end way.
-Other than DispNet, GCNet \cite{gcnet} proposes to construct concatenation volume and regularize it with 3D convolution layers.
-GWCNet \cite{gwcnet} introduces group-wise correlation to provide better similarity measures than previous work and it can cooperate with the concatenation volume to further improve the performance.
-Following these work, \cite{unsupervised1,unsupervised2} propose to push unsupervised stereo machching and ACFNet \cite{acfnet} solves the uncertain distribution of cost volume by directly using unimodal ground truth distributions to supervise cost volume.
-For all these prior work, cost volume construction has been placed in an extremely important position and deserves further exploration
+\textbf{Cost Volume based Deep Stereo Matching.} DispNet \cite{dispnet} first introduces the concept of cost volume (correlation volume) into end-to-end stereo matching methods.
+Following this work, GCNet \cite{gcnet} proposes to construct concatenation volume and regularize it with 3D convolution layers and GwcNet \cite{gwcnet} introduces group-wise correlation to provide better similarity measures.
+For all these prior works, cost volume construction has been placed in an extremely important position and deserves further exploration.

-\textbf{End-to-end deep stereo matching with refinement: } Recently, many researchers \citeauthor{crl,madnet,pwcnet,mcvmsc,deeppruner} attempt to integrate the disparity refinement step into an end-to-end learning model. \cite{crl} introduce a two-stage network called CRL in which the first stage extends DispNet \cite{dispnet} to get an initial disparity map with more details and the second stage refines the initial disparity map in a residual manner.
-Different form CRL, \cite{mcvmsc} propose to calculate reconstruction error in feature space rather than colour space and share features between disparity estimation network and refinement network. \cite{pwcnet} propose a context network, which is based on dilated convolutions to refine flow.
-Different from these work, here we introduce the warped correlation cost volume to guide the disparity refinement.
-Specifically, the warped correlation cost volume defines a fine-grained disparity searching range by warping right image features to left image features according to a pre-defined residue range.
-Comparing with directly regressing a residue with context information, the warped correlation significantly alleviates the difficulty of network to find the corresponding pixel-level residue.
+\textbf{Deep Stereo Matching with Disparity Refinement.} Recently, many researchers \cite{crl,madnet,pwcnet,mcvmsc,deeppruner,ednet,displacement} attempt to integrate the disparity refinement step into an end-to-end learning model. \cite{crl} introduces a two-stage network called CRL in which the first stage extends DispNet \cite{dispnet} to get an initial disparity map and the second stage refines the initial disparity map in a residual manner.
+Different from CRL, MCV-MFC \cite{mcvmsc} proposes to calculate reconstruction error in feature space rather than color space and share features between disparity estimation network and refinement network.
+PWCNet \cite{pwcnet} proposes a context network, which is based on dilated convolutions to refine flow.
+However, existing methods mainly depend on the fitting capabilities of the networks to directly regress a residue with context information.
+Different from these works\cite{crl,mcvmsc}, here we introduce the warping volume to guide the disparity refinement.
+Specifically, the warping volume is constructed by warped right image features and left image features according to a pre-defined residue range.
+That is the warping volume narrows down the residue searching space from initial disparity searching space to a fine-grained one, which makes the network easier to find the corresponding pixel-level residue.